judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-13-edinburgh-castle-walking-tour.markdown

 Leading up to seeing the crown jewels is an exhibit chronicling the history of the monarchy and other various royal families and dynasties of Scotland. **The whole exhibit is done very well.** Unfortunately, I didn't have very much time left to spend in the castle so I had to rush through all of that fairly quickly.
 You should give yourself at least 20 to 30 minutes to enjoy The Honors of the Kingdom exhibit.

-{% cloudinary default /assets/images/2018/01/castle-walking-tour-edinburgh-crown-jewles-sign.jpg alt="A photo of the sign leading to The Honours of The Kingdom Exhibit at Edinburgh Castle" description="Sign leading to The Honours of The Kingdom Exhibit at Edinburgh Castle" %}
+{% cloudinary /assets/images/2018/01/castle-walking-tour-edinburgh-crown-jewles-sign.jpg alt="A photo of the sign leading to The Honours of The Kingdom Exhibit at Edinburgh Castle" description="Sign leading to The Honours of The Kingdom Exhibit at Edinburgh Castle" %}

 ## Mons Meg - 510mm Caliber Cannon